omid-arhami/topolow/README.md

 Then read through the markdown notebooks and choose which parts you wish to run.
 There are usually options to use the provided parameters to bypass some parts of the simulations.

-Note: Results of time-intensive sections are provided and explained at the beginning of each Rmd file.
+Note: Results of time-intensive sections are also provided in csv files and explained at the beginning of each Rmd file.

-To generate supplementary figure S-1, the pairwise distances in the original space (10D) versus the pairwise distances after reducing the dimensions to 2, use file `inst/examples/10d_2d_pairwise_distance_comparison_plot.R`

 ## Features

-- Optimized point configuration in high-dimensional spaces
+- **Physics-inspired optimization**: Employs a spring-mass system for robust positioning in high-dimensional spaces
-- Handling of missing and thresholded measurements
-- Processing of antigenic assay data
+- **Optimal dimensionality detection**: Automatically determines the best dimensionality through likelihood-based estimation
-- Interactive visualization of antigenic maps
+- **Complete antigenic positioning**: Maps all antigens
-- Cross-validation and error analysis
-- Network structure analysis
+- **Noise reduction**: Decreases measurement errors through network-based dampening
+- **Threshold handling**: Properly incorporates low and high reactor thresholds (e.g., <40) as equality constraints
+- **Cross-validation**: Built-in validation framework for performance assessment
-- Support for parallel processing and high-performance computing environments
+- **Parallel processing**: Support for multi-core and HPC environments
+- **Visualization tools**: Interactive and publication-ready map generation

 ## Input Data Format

-The algorithm can handle input data in various formats - if the raw input consists of one or multiple long tables with references on columns (rows) and challenges on rows (columns), they are converted to the standard matrix form.
+The algorithm can handle input data in various formats - if the raw input consists of one or multiple long tables with references on columns and challenges on rows, they are converted to the standard matrix form.
+(See the example scripts in `inst/examples`)

 The package accepts distance matrices with the following characteristics:

 * Square symmetric matrices
 * Can contain NA values for missing measurements
 * Can contain threshold indicators (< or >) for bounded measurements
-* Row and column names should identify antigens (V/) and antisera (S/)

 ## Algorithm Parameters